PanosK92/SpartanEngine/README.md

 # Features under development
 - Custom format resources (prefabs, materials and so on).
 - General engine architecture improvements.
+- More efficient memory management and lower memory usage.

 # Planned Features
 - Audio source and listener components.